dmitrycello/yaglpp/docs/USAGE.md

 // Resource.rc
 #include "resource.h"
 ```

-> [!TIP]
-> If the resources aren't added to the project, the _Resource_ option would not be accessible in the _Project Property Pages_ window later on.

 > [!NOTE]
 > For simplicity, the first line of each code exemple in the present tutorial, is a comment with its file name.